cinemascience/cinema_components/readme.md

 The **CinemaComponents.min.js** file can be built with whatever minify-ing tool you prefer, but please be aware of the following rules when building:
 * Database.js *must* be included before Component.js
 * Component.js *must* be included before Glyph.js, Pcoord.js, ImageSpread.js, Query.js and ScatterPlot.js
-* Pcoord.js *must* be included before PcoordSVG.js
+* Pcoord.js *must* be included before PcoordSVG.js and PcoordCanvas.js
-* ScatterPlot.js *must* be included before ScatterPlotSVG.js
+* ScatterPlot.js *must* be included before ScatterPlotSVG.js and ScatterPlotCanvas.js

 ## Full Documentation Coming Soon

 ## Changelog
+### Version 2.4
+- Added PcoordCanvas and ScatterPlotCanvas components
+- Databases now allow for axis_order.csv files to not specify every dimension
+- Added 'xchanged' and 'ychanged' events to ScatterPlot
 ### Version 2.3
 - Added ScatterPlotSVG Component
 - Databases now verfiy that there are at least two dimensions when error-checking